fenago/intro-ruby/lab_guides/Lab_12.md

 ============

-In the previous chapter, we created a review web application where only authenticated users were allowed to write reviews.
+In the previous lab, we created a review web application where only authenticated users were allowed to write reviews.
 Ideally, every review would always allow other users to comment on it, and in this section, we will build that feature.